I rarely go back to Hackeny these days.

 The first step was cleansing and exfoliation.
 Gotta get all that dirt off your skin if you want the skincare treatment to work its best.
 Those actives need to penetrate the skin – not stay on the surface because they can’t get through a wall of debris!

 Fatma used Activ4, a solution with lactic acid and glucosamine.
 Lactic acid is a gentle exfoliant that dissolves the glue that holds skin cells together so they can slough off.
 Glucosamine is a multitasker with anti-aging and anti-inflammatory properties: it hydrates and soothes skin, reduces the appearance of wrinkles and can even help fade dark spots.

 This combo removed every last trace of dirt and impurities from my skin and softened sebum.
 Extracting those annoying blackheads would be easier now.

 Fatma is the Queen of Acids.
 I kid you not.
 She’s obsessed with them, loves to play around with them and uses them religiously.
-You just need to take a lot at her flawless face to see it’s paid off.
+You just need to take a look at her flawless face to see it’s paid off.

 But she also knows how dangerous they can be.
 My skin is pretty used to acids but, having had another facial just one month before, she decided to give me only a mild dose of glycolic acid.
-As I had a few blackheads, she combined it with salicylic acid too.
+As I had a few blackheads, she combined it with salicylic acid, too.

 Glycolic acid is an anti-aging superstar that exfoliates skin, boosts collagen and hydrates.
 Salicylic acid does the exfoliating job too, but takes it a step further.
-It also gets inside the pores, exfoliating them from within.
+It also gets inside your pores, exfoliating them from within.